didemuysal/didemuysal.github.io/about.md

 ## Hello, again.

 I am Didem Uysal.
-Currently i am a junior Computer Engineering student in Akdeniz University.
+Currently i am a junior Computer Engineering student.
 I will share my thoughts and difficulties with you to see how i improved myself.
 </div>